MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 - *kube-system* - This namespace is where core resources exist, such as network features like DNS and proxy, or the Kubernetes dashboard.
 You typically don't deploy your own applications into this namespace.
 - *kube-public* - This namespace is typically not used, but can be used for resources to be visible across the whole cluster, and can be viewed by any user.

+#### Secrets

-- ***Secrets*** - Kubernetes secrets allow you to store and manage sensitive information such as passwords, OAuth tokens and SSH keys.
+Kubernetes secrets allow you to store and manage sensitive information such as passwords, OAuth tokens and SSH keys.
 By default, Kubernetes stores secrets as unencrypted base64 encoded strings and can be retrieved as plain text by anyone with API access.
 For more information, see [Kubernetes Secrets.](https://kubernetes.io/docs/concepts/configuration/secret/)

+#### Persistent volumes

-- ***Persistent Volumes*** - A *PersistentVolume (PV)* is a storage resource in a Kubernetes cluster that has either been provisioned by the administrator or dynamically provisioned using Storage Classes.
+A persistent volume (PV) is a storage resource in a Kubernetes cluster that has either been provisioned by the administrator or dynamically provisioned using storage classes.
 To use persistent volumes, pods request access using a *PersistentVolumeClaim (PVC)*.
 For more information, see [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 [kubernetes-pods]: https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/
 [kubernetes-pod-lifecycle]: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/